bionitio-team/bionitio/README.md

 Required:

-* -l LANGUAGE: the programming language you want to use (one of: c, clojure, cpp, haskell, java, js, perl5, python, r, ruby, rust)
+* -i LANGUAGE: the programming language you want to use (one of: c, clojure, cpp, haskell, java, js, perl5, python, r, ruby, rust)
 * -n NAME: the name of your new project.

 Optional: